snadim02/snadim02.github.io/_posts/2025-05-12-kid-bedroom.md

 ### Glow-in-the-Dark Stars

-I have to admit that the '90s had something going for it design-wise: [glow-in-the-dark stars](https://www.amazon.com/dp/B0085092R4)!!! :star: :star2:
+NGL, the '90s had something going for it design-wise: [glow-in-the-dark stars](https://www.amazon.com/dp/B0085092R4)!!! :star: :star2:
 My kid *loves them*.
 Putting these up is not for the faint of heart, though... you have to stick adhesive putty on each one individually... :unamused: :face_exhaling:

 ![Kid Bedroom](../assets/img/kidbedroom-stars.jpg){: .mx-auto.d-block :}